sgsbucket/animan-doc/docs/animan/quota.md

 Location:
 - Page: User
-- Tab: Assigned Work
+- Tab: Assigned
 :::

-The Assigned Work tab displays all work that has been assigned to this user.
+The Assigned tab displays all work that has been assigned to this user.

 <Screenshot image="/screenshot/user_quota_assigned-work.png">
 </Screenshot>